Thursday 4th, April, 2019

 Origin of the Chagga tribe on the slopes of Mount Kilimanjaro

 Early migration patterns of the Niger-Congo Bantu's led the Chagga to settle in the North Pare Mountains.
 This is the Home of the ancestral Chagga.
 The population growth by about eleventh or twelve century led a number of people to begin looking for new land on which to live.
 They found it on the nearby and, in those days, still heavily forested southern and eastern slopes of Mount Kilimanjaro.
-The movement of the early Chagga banana farmers to Kilimanjaro set off a period of rapid and extensive cultural union.
+The movement of the early Chagga banana farmers to Kilimanjaro set off a period of the rapid and extensive cultural union.

 Chagga grows banana, potatoes, yams, beans, peas, red millet, and bananas.
 Traditional food for Chagga is Mtori, kitawa, Machalari, Ng'ande, Kiumbo, Ngararimo, Shiro, Ndafu.
 The Chagga brew a delicious drink called Mbege, which is made of millet and bananas and left to ferment for 10 days and become an alcoholic brew on various occasions such as local festivals and a drink in the evening after day activities.

 Traditionally, the Chagga marriage ceremony was a long process, starting with betrothal proceedings and continuing long after the couple gets married.
 Bridal payments were made over the wife's lifetime.
 Today, Christian couples are married in churches.
 There are much drinking and feasting throughout the marriage negotiations and celebrations.
 The groom builds the house where he will live with his wife after marriage.
 After the birth of the first child, the husband moves into a tenge (hut) where he will live with one bull to show his wealth, and the mother lives with her children.
 Normally Chagga couples have an average of six children.
 Great importance is placed on having a son to continue the lineage.